frostbyte134/frostbyte134.github.io/_posts/2018-04-12-fundamental-subspaces.markdown

 ### (4) Left-nullspace (\\(R^m\\), with \\(m-r\\) basis)
 * Orthogonal complement of the column space
-* Row operation does not change the left-nullspace, since it does not change the column space

 ### (5) \\(Ax=b\\) is solvable when